chainwikinet/wikijs-farm-content/security.md

 An audit from [Certik](https://twitter.com/certik_io) has also been commissioned.
 Certik is expected to begin work around September 15-16.

 ## Haechi Labs

+Preliminary results from 14th of September 2020:

+>  Thanks to Harvest.Finance developer’s hard work, we could not identify any serious bug in smart contracts.
+We were able to find that Harvest.Finance development team had put a lot of effort into testing the smart contracts.
+Including external contract tests which were very helpful while reviewing the contracts.
+As a result, what we could find was minor issues including missing interface files which do not affect the security of the business logic.
+[LINK to the original post](https://medium.com/haechi-audit/harvest-finance-security-review-64782c98d2ae)

 [haechi.io](https://haechi.io) is a Korean security company that has performed audits for LG, Samsung, Carry Protocol, and the Ethereum Foundation.